A Carmen Fantasy for Double Bass and Orchestra (or Piano)

 The String Quartet No. 1 was commissioned for The Blair Quartet by the Blair School of Music in Nashville.
 The work has been performed internationally as well as recorded by the Blair Quartet.
 Their recording was awarded a Recording of Special Merit by Stereo Review.
 In 1982 the composition was chosen by National Public Radio to represent the U.S. at the International Rostrum of Composers/UNESCO meeting in Paris.

-Trio for Violin, Viola and Double Bass - 1974
+for Violin, Viola and Double Bass - 1974

-Program note by John Stevens
+Program note by John Stevens and Jonathan Kramer

 The three friends had been playing string trios together just for fun and relaxation for some time when they were asked by David Thompson, then an announcer at radio station WGUC to record a Music Cincinnati 1 hour chamber music concert.
 Since most of the repertoire that they had been playing was originally composed for violin, viola and cello or 2 violins and cello, they thought that it would be nice if they had at least one piece that was written expressly for their combination.

-In looking at the few pieces that, at the time, were available that included the bass rather than a cello they couldn't find anything that they thought would compliment the other repertoire that they were planning to perform on the program.
+In looking at the few pieces that, at the time, were available that included the bass rather than a cello they couldn’t find anything that they thought would compliment the other repertoire that they were planning to perform on the program.
 After some discussion the three decided that Frank should compose a new piece for the ensemble and that the premiere performance would be on a Music Cincinnati program in July of 1974.
-Since it's publication nearly twenty years ago the work has been performed hundreds of times worldwide.
+Since it’s publication the work has been performed hundreds of times worldwide.

 Quintet for Piano and Strings - 1983